While most investors have faced the brunt of volatility, those with well-diversified portfolios have managed to minimize their losses.

 This is highly relevant in the current scenario.
-In a pandemic, some areas are worse-affected than the others.
-This means that businesses that have a base in those areas or who depend on the area for materials, labor, or any other aspect necessary for its operations, will suffer heavy losses.
+In a pandemic, some areas are worse-affected than others.
+This means that businesses that have a base in those areas or who depend on the area for materials, labour, or any other aspect necessary for their operations, will suffer heavy losses.

 Hence, try to look for funds that invest in companies spread across the length and breadth of the country so that your investment portfolio doesn’t get impacted due to geographical concentration.